 More and more gas grills are coming outfitted with porcelain because it is built better and lasts longer than other types.
 Try looking at a variety of grates to find the best fit for you and your price range.

-Recommended Article: How to Clean Cast Iron Grill Grates?
+Recommended Article: 4 Simple Steps to Cleaning Cast Iron Grill Grates

 Are Drop-in Grills Worth the Price?